USDOT-SDC/sdc-dot-webportal/README.md

 ### What's New in Release 3.0.0

-- Overhaul of all deprecated packages including Cognito user authentification.
+- Overhaul of all deprecated packages including Cognito user authentication.
 - Changes to tables throughout the webportal to make them more readable.
+- Refactored to Angular v15

 **December 9, 2022.
 SDC sdc-dot-webportal Release 2.17.0**